 The internet provides children and young people with access to a wide-range of content, some of which is harmful.
 Extremists use the internet, including social media, to share their messages.
 The filtering systems used in our Pre-school blocks inappropriate content, including extremist content.

 The Acceptable Use of ICT Policy refers to preventing radicalisation and related extremist content.
 Staff know how to report internet content that is inappropriate or of concern.
-Staff are aware of the DfE's "Educate against hate" website.

 Staff Training